How do you become a great writer? How do you write books that people love? How do you turn your writing into a career without losing it as a passion?

 We Couldn’t Have Done This Without You

-This year was our best yet, but without your attention and support, none of it would have been possible.
+It’s pretty amazing to look back on 2018 and see all we’ve accomplished.
+But without you, your attention and support, none of it would have been possible.

-I hope you’ve grown in your writing this year.
-I know I’ve learned so much from this community, and I can honestly say I wouldn’t be where I’m at as a writer without you.
+I’ve learned so much from this community, and I can honestly say I wouldn’t be where I am as a writer without you.

 Thank you for reading and for practicing with us.
 From all of The Write Practice team, we’re so grateful to you.